Azure-Samples/function-app-with-private-eventhub/README.md

 ### Deploy the Function App Code

 The project provides sample Azure Function code to verify that the solution is working correctly.
+It contains an Event Hub triggered Azure Function used to process incoming messages and a second, disabled, timer triggered Azure Function that sends messages to the Event Hub using output bindings and is used to test that the processor is operating properly.

 1. Navigate to the [./src/eventhub-trigger](./src/eventhub-trigger) directory.
 2. Deploy the code to the function app provisioned by Bicep or Terraform - `func azure functionapp publish <FUNCTION_APP_NAME> --dotnet`

 ### Test the Event Hub and Function App
-TODO

 1. Navigate to the [Azure Portal](https://portal.azure.com) and find the Function App that was provisioned.
 1. Open the **Configuration** blade.